HaseemArshad/LeagueofLegendsSalaryModel/README.md

 ### 4. Running the League of Legends Salary Model Jupyter Notebook

-Open and execute the `LeagueofLegendsSalaryModel.ipynb` Jupyter Notebook cell by cell to train and evaluate the model.
+Open and execute the `League_of_Legends_Salary_Model.ipynb` Jupyter Notebook cell by cell to train and evaluate the model.

 ---